-So, setting up a Google My Business page is one of the most practical ways you can create a strong online presence.
+So, setting up a Google My Business website is one of the most practical ways you can create a strong online presence.
 With Google’s outstanding reach, your business has more chances of being discovered by your prospective customers.

 2. To Create Credibility

 Many people trust Google.
 Don’t know if a business is legit?
 You’ll likely ask Google, won’t you?

 So, you shouldn’t be surprised if folks take to Google to verify your business’s authenticity.

 Creating a Google My Business page goes a long way to convince people that you are a real business venture that provides real products and services.

 Every business’s goal is to make a profit and increase sales.
 Having a Google My Business profile makes it possible to increase traffic to your website, engage your audience with a story if you like, and consequently, increase sales.